terminatorul/RoleBuff/README.md

 - check pet is present when DK has Master of Ghouls talent

 ####Warlocks
-- check for basic healthstone present when improved healthstone can be used
+- check for basic healthstone present when improved (talented) healthstone can be used